In U-turn, South Africa's Zuma restores Gordhan to finance ministry

 "On the 9th of December 2015, I announced the appointment of a new Minister of Finance, Mr David van Rooyen," Sunday's statement from the presidency said.

 "I have received many representations to reconsider my decision.
-As a democratic government, we emphasize the importance of listening to the people and to respond to their views."
+As a democratic government, we emphasise the importance of listening to the people and to respond to their views."

 Credit agency Fitch downgraded South Africa on Dec.
 4, leaving the continent's most sophisticated economy just one notch above "junk" status, and said on Thursday Nene's firing "raised more negative than positive questions".